JayaniLakshika/Monash_PhD_thesis/chapters/01-chap1.pdf.md

 ## Research Objectives

-This thesis addresses these challenges through four main objectives:
+This thesis aims to achieve the key challenges in understanding and evaluating NLDR methods through four main objectives:

-1. **Develop methods and software to diagnose NLDR techniques**, providing tools to assess whether low-dimensional representations accurately reflect high-dimensional structures.
+1. **Develop a new approach and software to evaluate NLDR techniques**, providing tools to assess whether low-dimensional representations accurately capture the high-dimensional data structures, using visual and quantitative diagnostics.

-2. **Conduct a large-scale user study to explore perception and misperception in NLDR representations**, assessing how viewers recognize structure differently in NLDR layouts compared to tour-based views.
-This cognitive perception experiment will help identify common mistakes made when choosing and reporting structure from NLDR visualizations, and will inform best practices for using these methods in data analysis.
+2. **Conduct a large-scale user study to explore perception and misperception in NLDR representations**, assessing how participants recognize the data structure similarly in NLDR layout compared to tour views.
+This cognitive perception experiment provides common mistakes made when choosing and reporting structure from NLDR visualizations, and will inform best practices for using these methods in data analysis.

-3. **Create benchmark datasets with known geometric properties**, via the `cardinalR` package, to systematically evaluate and validate NLDR methods.
+3. **Generate benchmark clustering data structures in high dimensions with some additional properties like background noise**, using the `cardinalR` package, to evaluate the performance of the algorithms like clustering, NLDR.

-4. **Provide a platform for NLDR evaluation**, combining linked linear projections (such as tours) and NLDR layouts to reveal where distortions arise and how structure is preserved or lost.
+4. **Provide a platform for NLDR users**, comparing multiple NLDR representations and select the most reasonable one.

 ## Contribution

-By addressing both computational and cognitive aspects of NLDR, this research aims to advance our understanding of when and how NLDR methods can be trusted.
-The work will provide practical tools, benchmark data, and empirical insights to support the responsible use of dimension reduction techniques in high-dimensional data analysis.
+This research contributes to a deeper understanding of how NLDR methods can be evaluated and trusted in practice.
+It provides new tools and software for assessment, benchmark datasets for testing algorithms, and insights from a large-scale user study to guide effective use of NLDR in high-dimensional data analysis.

 <!-- Paper: https://www.sciencedirect.com/science/article/pii/S0092867421005833?via%3Dihub#fig1 (CITE-seq data) -->